Darxxn/cs260-startup/README.md

 ## Service deliverable

-For this deliverable I added backend endpoints that receives choices and returns the choice points, along with realtime chat messages.
+For this deliverable I added backend endpoints that receives choices and returns the choice points.

 - **Backend service endpoints** - Placeholders for login that stores the current user on the server.
 Endpoints for choices/points, messages.